 Deanna Greens and Garden Art

 This website is about how plants, the arts, people, animals, nature, weather, life, and death are in relation to you and I … We all are connected to the same earth.
 Perennials, herbs, vegetables, and flowers are my joy and stress-relief.
 Ever evolving, Deanna Greens and Garden Art aims to repurpose materials, grow edible & adorable plants using organic & sustainable methods, create art in the process, be kind to the earth & its critters, and take advantage of those teachable moments with the community around us.
 Our greenhouse structure is housed on Boone Hollow Farm near Defiance in the beautiful Boone region, the beginnings of Missouri’s wine country.
 It is solely solar, no electric, so it is usable 8 – 9 months out of the year in Missouri.
-In 2021, we will again grow organic garden greens and herbs.
-We may adopt another plot on the farm to grow flowers to attract pollinators.
+In 2021, we will grow organic garden greens and herbs as well as grow flowers to attract pollinators.
 Also, my husband and I may venture into growing gourds, which need 180 days minimum of frost-free days.
 The birdhouse gourds are adorable, and make a nice canvas to paint and craft besides being a suitable house for our songbirds.